 i.
 Acute malnutrition is a state in which a child has a below-average weight-for-height for a given age.
 It is caused by a sudden insufficiency of protein and energy, most commonly caused by an illness.
 Based on the severity of insufficiency or deficiency, the condition is further divided into:

-- Kwashiorkor: In this condition, the child has sufficient total energy intake but deficient protein intake.
-A child with kwashiorkor often develops bilateral pitting pedal edema (accumulation of fluid in the feet and lower legs) and ascites (abnormal fluid retention in the abdomen).
+- Kwashiorkor: In this condition, there is severely deficient protein intake.
+A child with kwashiorkor develops bilateral pitting pedal edema (accumulation of fluid in the feet and lower legs) and ascites (abnormal fluid retention in the abdomen).
 It is often called edematous malnutrition.

 Signs And Symptoms Of Malnutrition